fkerem/netFound/README.md

 # netFound: Foundation Model for Network Security

-This is a source code for the netFound model by the Systems & Networking Lab, UC Santa Barbara
+This repository contains the **source code for netFound**, a foundation model for network telemetry developed by the **Systems & Networking Lab (SNL) at UC Santa Barbara**.
 ## Description

-netFound is a network traffic foundation model that uses transformer architecture and includes a pretraining phase on unlabeled data to achieve high results.
+netFound is designed to learn **spatial-temporal relationships** from raw network traffic, making it a powerful tool for network analysis, anomaly detection, and traffic prediction.

-Key features:
+## :key: Key Features
-- netFound takes raw PCAP data as input
-- netFound can (and need) be pretrained on the unlabeled dataset
-- netFound uses Hierarchical Transformer architecture to take into account packet burst and flow behavior
+- **Raw Packet Processing**: Directly processes raw *PCAP* files as input, enabling full-scale network traffic analysis.
+- **Pretraining on Unlabeled Data**: Requires pretraining on large-scale, *unlabeled* network telemetry datasets, leveraging *self-supervised learning*.
+- **Hierarchical Transformer Architecture**: Captures both *packet bursts* and *flow-level behavior*, ensuring robust feature extraction.
+- **Metadata-Aware Processing**: Integrates **burst-level metadata** such as:
+  - Inter-arrival time*
-- netFound uses burst metadata (inter arrival time, number of bytes per burst, etc)
+  - Number of bytes per burst
+  - Packet-level timing and structure
+## :pushpin: Why Use netFound?
+netFound is part of a larger effort to develop **self-driving networks**—autonomous, adaptive network systems that require minimal human intervention.
+By leveraging *network foundation models*, we aim to improve the efficiency and scalability of *AI-powered Network Operations (AIOps)*.
 Corresponding paper: https://arxiv.org/abs/2310.17025
 ## Checkpoint
 https://huggingface.co/snlucsb/netFound-640M-base
 The checkpoint is pretrained on ~450mln flows of the real-world network traffic of the University of California, Santa Barbara.
 Pretrained model metrics:
 ```
   eval_loss                         =     1.8847
   eval_macro_mlm_f1                 =     0.4038